 If you’ve got 1-2 hours: Clear Creek or Bear Creek will get you casting fastest.

-Bottom line: living in Denver means you’re spoiled with options.
+The bottom line is that living in Denver means you’re spoiled with options.
 Don’t waste golden hour stuck in traffic or scrolling fly shop reports—get out, explore, and fish.

 Because the best fly fishing near Denver?
 It’s the one you can hit today.